cocos/cocos-docs/en/editor/inspector/index.md

 ## Batch operations

 When needing to set asset properties of the **same type** in a batch, press Shift in the **Assets** panel and select multiple assets, the **Inspector** panel will show the number of assets selected and the editable asset properties.
-Click the **Apply** button at the top right when you are done.
+Click the **Apply** button at the top right when done.

 ![multiple-edit](index/multiple-edit1.png)